ParadoxSpiral/parabot/README.md

 The list of modules is as follows:
 * tell: tell another user something when they or the bot join a shared channel.
-* url-info: reply to URLs with some metadata
+* url-info: reply to URLs with some metadata [generic, wolframalpha, jisho, youtube]
 * weather: get weather information of a location
-* wolfram-alpha: send a query to [WolframAlpha](https://www.wolframalpha.com/)

 The list of planned modules is as follows:
 * syncplay: manage [syncplay](http://syncplay.pl/) group watch sessions
 * remind: let the bot remind you of something at some time
-* sed: do stream edit like operations on your previous messages
+* vote: vote on something

 If you have any ideas for more, feel free to open an issue.